Tak701/Kessler-Controller/README.md

 * Use rule-based fuzzy inference to make interpretable gameplay decisions
 * Experiment with controller tuning to improve survival, asteroid avoidance, and scoring

+## Team Members

+This project was completed as a group project for ECE 449: Intelligent Systems Engineering.

+Team members:

+* Tabish Khan
+* Miles Taylor
+* Amara Yu

 ## Technologies Used

 * Python